-AKC BREEDER REFERRAL CHAIR
+STCA BREEDER REFERRAL CHAIR

 Job Description: The Board appointed Chairman serves a one-year term as the contact person for public inquiry regarding purchase of Scottish Terriers.
 AKC mandates parent clubs to have Breeder Referral.
 The Chair coordinates appropriate information for all parties requesting acquisition assistance, as well as recommending care and maintenance of the Scottie when appropriate.

 Responsibility: Prior to accepting the position, review the SOP andthe reference portions on the STCA website; confer with the predecessor and the assigned Board liaison, in order to have a reasonable understanding of the assignment.

-2. Notify all advertising sources of the changeover immediately
+- Coordinate with Corresponding Secretary to notify all advertising sources of the changeover immediately

 - AKC for their web site.

-• STCA feedback form at the web site
+- STCA feedback form at the web site

-• AKC Insert regarding STCA which accompanies AKC registration papers. [notify the Corresponding Secretary]
+- AKC Insert regarding STCA which accompanies AKC registration papers. [notify the Corresponding Secretary]

-• Other sources, as determined
+- Other sources, as determined

-1. Establish an effective communication system inclusive of:
+1 Establish an effective communication system inclusive of:

-e.
-Maintain list of available puppies
+d Maintain list of available puppies

 f Expense vouchers with receipts to STCA Treasurer monthly.

-2. Disseminate information to inquiring persons
+2 Disseminate information to inquiring persons

-a.
-Acknowledge all requests as soon as possible.
+a Acknowledge all requests as soon as possible.
 Determine the type of inquiry, the category for the requestor, and the service needed.

 The following descriptions are suggestions for the Chair to think about when working with inquiries.

-1) Never owned, never experienced, a Scottie
+- Never owned a Scottie

-3) Have just lost a Scottie, usually older
+- Have just lost a Scottie

-5) All other Cases
+- All other Cases

-1) Breed traits: Description specifying needs and care
+- Breed traits: Description specifying needs and care

-2) Care, training, nurturing, hazards
+- Care, training, nurturing, hazards

-3) Use of the Breeder Referral list
+- Use of the Breeder Referral list

-4) Refer to STCA Rescue service [when applicable]
+- Refer to STCA Rescue service [when applicable]

-5) Mail a copy of Breed Information booklet when appropriate
+- Mail a copy of Breed Information booklet when appropriate

-3. Establish relationship with members listed as STCA breeder referrals
+3 Establish relationship with members listed as STCA breeder referrals

-a.
-Maintain a list of members agreeing to be BR contacts
+a Maintain a list of members agreeing to be BR contacts

-b.
-Coordinate communications, buyer and seller
+b Coordinate communications, buyer and seller

-c.
-Isolate system problems, recommend solutions
+c Isolate system problems, recommend solutions

 4 Useful Resources.

-a.
-Board Liaison officer
+a Board Liaison officer

-c.
-Other breed personnel in like assignment
+c Other breed personnel in like assignment

-a.
-Maintain the BR master spread sheet with name, state, email and or telephone contact required, kennel prefix.
+a Maintain the BR master spread sheet with name, state, email and or telephone contact required, kennel prefix.

-b.
-Prepare and/or evaluate copy for Breeder Referral sections of the STCA website for accuracy, readability and effectiveness.
+b Prepare and/or evaluate copy for Breeder Referral sections of the STCA website for accuracy, readability and effectiveness.

-Board Approved 10/01/2009 / Revised Feb 22, 2014
+Board Approved 10/01/2009 / Revised Feb 22, 2014/ Revised March 2017